 The furthest I decided to go in my experiment to see how many questions this mock registration goes up to is 40.
 I gave up then, but each of them are trademark Python.
 Anyone would think 7th Level hired the surviving members of the comedy troupe to help with the writing.
 Oh wait... they did.

-Eric Idle was on hand not only as Executive Producer, but co designer and writing consultant.
-Terry Gilliam is credited with Original Character Design and John Cleese, Terry Jones and Michael Palin joined them to record new dialogue amongst the many clips from the movie.
+Eric Idle was on hand not only as Executive Producer, but also act as co-designer and writing consultant.
+Terry Gilliam is credited with Original Character Design and John Cleese, Terry Jones and Michael Palin joined them to record new dialogue to go alongside the many clips from the movie.

 The game itself isn't really much of one.
-It is little more than an adult version of the Disney Animated Storybook I reviewed a few weeks ago.
-It's quite bizarre, then, that this can capture the attention of adults (at least those with a sense of humour) just as easily as Hercules did the tots.
+It is little more than an adult version of a Disney Animated Storybook.
+It's quite bizarre, then, that this can capture the attention of adults (at least those with a sense of humour) just as easily as something like the interactive Hercules retelling did for the tots.

 You essentially click on things until a random thing reveals itself to be not so random because it leads you on to another random screen to do the same thing again.
 Or play Tetris.
 That's it.
 What a relief it is that these random things turn out to be the funniest thing you'll ever see in a video game, perfectly capturing the Monty Python never-bettered brand of comedy.